-Both established performers in their own rights, Steven and Amy formed the Saltmarshe Duo three years ago.
+Both established performers in their own rights, Steven and Amy formed the Saltmarshe Duo in 2015.
 They enjoy performing a large and eclectic selection of music together - from operatic arias and classical piano solos to songs from the shows, pop and jazz standards.

 As well as their years of professional training, their warm stage presences are guaranteed to keep audiences entertained.
 Steven and Amy's extensive performing experience includes a variety of distinguished clients including the Carlton Club, London, the Italian State Tourist Board and Hilton Hotels.

 Steven Goulden studied at the Royal Welsh College of Music and Drama with internationally-renowned tenor John Mitchinson and vocal coach Gerald Wragg, graduating with distinction.
 He has won many awards including the Laura Ashley Prize, the William Appleby Prize, the Heber-Percy Scholarship and the Dolan Evans Award.

 Steven has performed at some of the most prestigious venues in Europe including Wigmore Hall, the Royal Festival Hall, the Bridgewater Hall, St John's Smith Square and Die Doelen (Netherlands).
 He has sung the principal tenor role in numerous operas including The Magic Flute (Mozart), L'elisir d'amore (Donizetti), The Bartered Bride (Smetana) and Peter Grimes (Britten).